 Are you sitting comfortably?

-This miniature wonder could retail at less than £5.
+This miniature wonder could retail at about £5.
 And best of all, it's two tools in one.
 All CRANKL variants have 2 torque limits, simply flip it over to use the other torque limit.

 Well spotted.
 It's missing something.
 The tool-heads.
 But fear not.
 And watch the video again.
 CRANKL is designed to clip onto your current multi-tool.
 We reckoned there was little point in us trying to sell you another multi-tool, or worst-still trying to convince you to carry duplicate parts in your jersey.
 Even the MAMIL community should be able to wrestle with the guilt of torque wrench that provides 2 tightening torque limits for an extra 20g in their jersey.